-Many capital improvements projects that will increase the resiliency and quality of the Portsmouth water system are currently underway.
+Many capital improvement projects that will increase the resiliency and quality of the water system are currently underway or have been completed.
 These include the following: upgrades to the Booster Pumping Station in Newington that we rely on to transfer water from the Water Treatment Facility (WTF) in Madbury into the City; a new groundwater well and well improvements in Madbury to allow for better aquifer management; a backwash tank at the WTF for operational improvements; and replacement of aging water mains at various locations throughout the City.